bitstadium/HockeySDK-Cordova/README.md

-# Cordova Plugin for HockeyApp
+# Cordova plugin for HockeyApp

 This plugin provides client-side integration for the [HockeyApp](http://hockeyapp.net) service, allowing you to easily add crash reporting, beta distribution and user metrics to your Cordova app(s).